 The following video by one of the leading EA Exam Review companies reviewed on this site offers an example of an effective strategy to help you pass the exam:

-For a comparison of various EA course options, you can consult our course comparison chart.
+For a comparison of various Enrolled Agent prep course options, please check out our EA course comparison chart.